-With AWS Config rules you will also know if some component was out of compliance even for a brief period of time.
+With AWS Config rules you will also know if some component was out of compliance even for a brief period.

 You can implement extensive logging for your applications (using Amazon CloudWatch Logs) and for the actual AWS API calls by enabling AWS CloudTrail.

-Logs can then be stored in an immutable manner and automatically processed to either notify or even take action on your behalf, protecting your organization from non-compliance.
+Logs can then be stored in an immutable manner and automatically processed to either notify or even act on your behalf, protecting your organization from non-compliance.

 You can use AWS Lambda, Amazon EMR, the Amazon Elasticsearch Service, or third- party tools from the AWS Marketplace to scan logs to detect things like unused permissions, overuse of privileged accounts, usage of keys, anomalous logins, policy violations, and system abuse.